Polymorphous Light Eruption

 Symptoms may only occur rarely, or may happen every time an individual’s skin is exposed to sunlight.
 But for most people with sun sensitivity, the rash develops after several hours outside on a sunny day.
 The light eruption can range from very mild to severe.

-The Ingredients In This New Capsule May Help Relieve Some Of The Symptoms Of Sun Sensitivities.
+The Ingredients In This New Capsule May Help Promote Your Defenses Against The Effects Of Sun Exposure.

 Less commonly, secondary symptoms may include flu-like symptoms, fever, skin sensitivity, body and muscle aches, dizziness/disorientation, exhaustion, and vision impairment.
 These symptoms may be the result of any associated sunburn rather than the PLE itself.

 You should see a doctor if you have a rash without an obvious cause, as a number of conditions—including serious diseases—can cause skin rashes with similar appearances to PLE.
 You should also seek medical care if your rash is widespread, painful, and/or accompanied by a fever.
 If there is doubt, it’s important to get a prompt diagnosis and appropriate treatment.